ENSTA-U2IS-AI/torch-uncertainty/docs/source/installation.rst

 .. note::
     Depending on your system, you may encounter errors.
 If so, kill the process and add :bash:`PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring`
-    at the beginning of every :bash:`poetry install` commands.
+    at the beginning of every :bash:`poetry install` command.